Skip to main content

 The God Delusion

-Richard Dawkins’ The God Delusion (affiliate link) challenges belief in a supernatural creator.
+Richard Dawkins’ The God Delusion challenges belief in a supernatural creator.
 The book argues that the idea of God is not only unsupported by evidence but is also unnecessary.
 Dawkins lays out a scientific and philosophical case for atheism and calls for a shift toward reason, evidence, and open skepticism.
 And while his tone can admittedly be a bit condescending toward theists at times, it can be an incredibly eye-opening book to read.

 The Central Claim